IntensiCode/flutternoid/README.md

 - [?]
 BUG: multi ball after destroyed is still around [fixed somehow?]
 - [?]
 BUG: plasma appears in center(?) when certain(?) multi ball state? [was this fixed somehow?]
 - [?]
 PERF: limit audio players by time
+- [?]
+PERF: split scoreboard into statics and dynamics - then dirty flag for dynamics? maybe
+- [?]
+PERF: split scoreboard into statics and dynamics - then render statics from BackgroundScreen
 - [X] BUG: audio for web messed up
 - [X] BUG: audio switching messed up - music does not turn on sometimes?
 - [X] BUG: ball jumps behind wall - make wall a solid box?